Studio tours O&O: Visit The Artist

 02, 09, 16, 23 May, 19.00-21.30 h / h

 Join us for a studio visit with various artists in Rotterdam!
 Discover two artists on four Wednesday evenings in May, and get to know their ideas and method.
-Cihad Caner, Eloise Sweetman, Marielle Buitendijk, Johannes Langkamp, Robert Glas, Maud van den Beuken, Frank van der Salm en Eva Olthof welcome you in their studio, give a peek behind the scenes and talk about the special projects they could realize with an R&D contribution.
+Cihad Caner, Eloise Sweetman, Marielle Buitendijk, Johannes Langkamp, Robert Glas, Maud van den Beuken, Frank van der Salm en Eva Olthof receive you in their studio, give a look behind the scenes and tell about the special projects that they were able to realize with an R&D contribution.

 Visit the Artist is organized in the context of the new publication of the R&D scheme.
-The artists who open their studios all received a contribution from this scheme in recent years.
-The R & D publication describes four years of artistic research on the basis of different professional views: the artist as an activist, connector, translator, newsreader, historian, scientist, technologist and image designer.
-Every evening you can meet two artists who take on a similar role in their work - and fulfill it in their own unique way.
+The artists who open their studio have all received a contribution from this scheme in recent years.
+The R&D publication describes four years of artistic research on the basis of different professional views: the artist as campaigner, connector, translator, newsreader, historian, scientist, technologist and image maker.
+Each evening you can meet two artists who take on a similar role in their work - and fill it in in their own way.

-With every edition of Visit the Artist two groups of maximum 15 participants visit two artists on 1 evening.
-The participants are received by a host from CBK Rotterdam, after which the artist talks about his / her work and fascinations.
-The workshops are located within a maximum of 10 minutes cycling distance from each other.
-The first visit starts at 19: 00 hour.
-The groups change studios at 20: 15 hours, and the evening ends with drinks at 21: 30 hours.
-Tickets are available through TENT and cost € 5 (including free R&D publication).
+With every edition of Visit the Artist two groups of up to 15 participants visit two artists on one evening.
+The participants are received by a host of CBK Rotterdam, after which the artist talks about his / her work and fascinations.
+The workshops are located at a maximum of 1 minutes cycling distance from each other.
+The first visit starts at 10:19 PM.
+The groups change studios at 00:20 PM, and the evening ends with a drink at 15:21 PM.
+Tickets are available through TENT and cost € 30 (including free R&D publication).

 Cihad Caner en Eloise Sweetman